darklab8/blog/blog/articles/article_detailed/article_freelancer_setup_at_linux/article.md

 ![]({{.StaticRoot}}article_freelancer_setup_at_linux/fonts_setup_source.png)

-## Extra info - Reliable Alt-tab switch.
+## Extra info - Legacy reliable Alt-tab switch.

-In general alt tab works. and u can play from window after turning it on through Alt-Enter.
+`By default you don't need this step, if u followed Step DxVK 2.4 step correctly!`

+Current version with `## 6.
+Setup DxVk` having manual d3d8/d3d9 from dxvk makes alt tab working reliably at it is.
+Having this section only out of legacy how this problem was solved in the past.

-But sometimes alt tabing breaks the game.
-In this case u can install gamescope separately and turn on it in Lutris app configuration.
+Older instruction suggested installing gamescope separately and turn on it in Lutris app configuration.
 It should make alt-tab working reliably.

 ![]({{.StaticRoot}}article_freelancer_setup_at_linux/gamescope_install.png)

 P.S.
 Alternatively can be used Virtual Desktop feature, but it is not available anymore in the proton version.
-This is why we go with gamescope.
+This is why was suggested option with gamescope.

 ## Extra info - d3d8to9 v1.12.0